htm-community/simon/README.md

 13: Speaker
 ```

-To have the game start automatically on reboot, clone repository to path /home/pi/simon.
+To have the game start automatically on reboot, clone repository to path: /home/pi/simon.

-Then create /etc/systemd/system/simon.service
+Then create: /etc/systemd/system/simon.service
 ```
 [Unit]
 Description=Simon